tscheffert/dotfiles/bootstrap/windows-git-sdk-setup.md

 ## Get rid of `C:/git-sdk-64/.git`

 Just zip it up and then delete it, we can unzip later if needed.
 This causes _every_ directory to be a git directory within the git-for-windows zsh installation, which is annoying and _super slow_ for the prompt.

+## Clean up default git-sdk-64 configs

-## Comment out the entirity of a few files
+### Comment out the entirety of a few files

 Comment out: